subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 Unattended-Upgrade::Mail "subhadip";
 ```

-To enable the unattended-uggrades to run periodically, run the following
+To enable the unattended-upgrades to run periodically, run the following
 command:

 ```